Arleigh Burke-class destroyer: Operational history

 The class saw its first combat action through Tomahawk Land Attack Missile (TLAM) strikes against Iraq.
-Over 3 and 4 September 1996, USS Laboon and USS Russell launched 13 and eight TLAMs, respectively, as part of Operation Desert Strike.
+Over 3 and 4 September 1996, USS Laboon and USS Russell launched thirteen and eight TLAMs, respectively, as part of Operation Desert Strike.
 In December 1998, Arleigh Burke-class destroyers again performed TLAM strikes as part of Operation Desert Fox.
-11 Arleigh Burkes supported carrier strike groups engaged in Operation Iraqi Freedom, which included TLAM launches against ground targets in operation's opening stages in 2003.
+Eleven Arleigh Burkes supported carrier strike groups engaged in Operation Iraqi Freedom, which included TLAM launches against ground targets during the operation's opening stages in 2003.

 In October 2011, the Navy announced that four Arleigh Burke-class destroyers would be forward-deployed in Europe to support the NATO missile defense system.
 The ships, to be based at Naval Station Rota, Spain, were named in February 2012 as Ross, Donald Cook, Porter, and Carney.
 By reducing travel times to station, this forward deployment allows for six other destroyers to be shifted from the Atlantic in support of the Pivot to East Asia.
 Russia threatened to quit the New START treaty over this deployment, calling it a threat to their nuclear deterrent.
 In 2018, CNO Admiral John Richardson criticized the policy of keeping six highly mobile BMD platforms "in a little tiny box, defending land", a role that he believed could be performed equally well at less cost by shore-based systems.

 In October 2016, the Arleigh Burke-class destroyers Mason and Nitze were deployed to the coast of Yemen after a UAE auxiliary ship was struck in an attack for which Houthi rebels claimed responsibility.
 On 9 October, while in the Red Sea, Mason detected two anti-ship missiles headed toward herself and nearby USS Ponce fired from Houthi-controlled territory.
 Mason launched two SM-2s, one ESSM, and a Nulka decoy.
 One AShM was confirmed to have struck the water on its own, and it is unknown if the second missile was intercepted or hit the water on its own.
 On 12 October, in the Bab el-Mandeb strait, Mason again detected an inbound anti-ship missile, which was intercepted at a range of 8 mi by an SM-2.
 On 13 October, Nitze conducted TLAM strikes destroying three Houthi radar sites used in the previous attacks.
 Back in the Red Sea, Mason experienced a third attack on 15 October with five AShMs.
 She fired SM-2s and decoys, destroying or neutralizing four missiles.
 Nitze neutralized the fifth missile with a radar decoy.